apetrailmukesh/continuous-integration/README.md

     ssh root@droplet.ip.number

-After a few seconds you will be prompted for a password, type it in and we are in our droplet shell.
+After a few seconds you will be prompted for a password, type it in and you are in Jenkins Server Shell.

 __Note:__